-Students in the culinary arts program learn classical principles of cooking along with modern techniques and trends.
+Students in the Culinary Arts program learn classical principles of cooking along with modern techniques and trends.
 International cuisines are introduced throughout the program.
 Students learn both theory and practical applications, in professional kitchens and through internships.
-The culminating class in culinary arts is the à la carte class, in which students prepare all courses for a “dining lab” open to the public.
-All culinary classes are taught by professional, industry-experienced chefs in a hands-on setting that allows the students to learn the best practices directly from accomplished chefs.
+The culminating class in Culinary Arts is the à La Carte class, in which students prepare all courses for a “dining lab” open to the public.
+All culinary classes are taught by professional, industry-experienced chefs in a hands-on setting that allows the students to learn the best.

 The International Culinary Schools at The Art Institutes serve up a variety of international culinary experiences designed to give students the skills and inspiration they need to succeed in the field.Culinary Arts Management